Izenda7Series/docs/ui/doc_report_designer_chart.rst

       **Notes:**

-      When System Admin change the :ref:`Default Color Setting <Set_Default_Color_Theme>`, all report parts using the default color theme will update properly. |br|
+      When the System Admin changes the :ref:`Default Color Setting <Set_Default_Color_Theme>`, all report parts using the default color theme will change to use the new default theme. |br|

       .. _Color_Theme_Selection: